Gian99Marco/House-Price-Prediction-Spark/README.md

 1. **Data Loading**: The dataset is loaded from a CSV file into a Spark DataFrame.
 2. **Data Preprocessing**: The data is cleaned and preprocessed, handling missing values and transforming features as necessary.
 3. **Feature Engineering**: Relevant features are selected and assembled into a feature vector.
-4. **Model Training**: A Linear Regression model is trained using the preprocessed data.
+4. **Model Training**: A linear regression model is created and added to a Spark pipeline, which is then trained using the preprocessed data.
-5. **Prediction**: The model is used to make predictions on new data.
+5. **Prediction**: The model is used to make predictions on the input data by the user.

 ## Use Case
 This project can be used by real estate companies, financial analysts, and individual buyers or sellers to estimate the price of a house based on its features.
 It can help in making informed decisions regarding buying or selling properties.